sovereigndaddy/blog/_posts/2022-04-29-switching-to-linux.markdown

 Don't trust, verify!

-Since anyone can generate their own ISO images, I verified that the image I just downloaded was what I expected to download.
+Since anyone can generate their own [ISO image](https://en.wikipedia.org/wiki/Optical_disc_image), I verified that the image I just downloaded was what I expected to download.

 There are steps for this posted on the [mirrors](https://linuxmint.com/edition.php?id=292) page.